-On the Dolomiti Trentine you should visit Rovereto while, farther North, Brunico and the many villages and small towns in the area should not be missed.
-Cortina, San Vigilio, Siusi, Preddazzo and Dobbiaco are all worth visiting and are a great base for visiting the Dolomites.
+On the Dolomiti Trentine you should visit Rovereto while, farther North, there is Brunico (lovely) and many villages and small towns in the area that should not be missed including Bressanone, Cortina, San Vigilio, Siusi, Predazzo, Dobbiaco, San Candido, Sesto, Moso, Ortisei – they are all worth visiting and are a great base for visiting the Dolomites.

-Gorge on their earthy food and gorgeous wine
+Gorge on their earthy food and delicious wine

 Italian food is world famous but the food from this part of Italy in particular doesn’t get a lot of attention.

 Indeed, if you come here hoping for pizza and gelato you will be disappointed.

 While you can find pizza here, the culinary tradition here is closer to the Austrian one and has earthy ingredients that reflect the nature of the landscape and the soil.

 You cannot leave the Dolomites without trying some of their specialties such as knoedels, speck and that most delicious omelette like dessert that are kaisersmarren!

 Make sure you wash it all down with the local wine: get ‘vino della casa’ and enjoy the surprising light and refreshing taste of the local reds.

 This area has some lovely vineyards and it is close to the powerhouse of wine production that is Veneto (think Prosecco, Valpolicella, Traminer), so you now any local wine here will be good!

 Get spoilt in the Dolomites hotels